rohannair03/story-engine/README.md

 3. **Rate limits and latency** — API calls are slow and fallible in ways local code isn't.
 Mitigation: mock the API in unit/component tests; only hit the real endpoint in gated integration tests.

-4. **Model drift** — The same prompt may yield different results after an Anthropic model update.
-Mitigation: pin model version strings (`claude-haiku-3-5`) in the API wrapper.
+4. **Model drift** — The same prompt may yield different results after a model update.
+Mitigation: pin model version strings in the API wrapper.

 5. **Context window management** — Conversation history grows unbounded.
 Mitigation: test that history assembly logic doesn't drop the most recent turn.

 6. **Prompt/parser contract** — The output format is defined in the lore prompt, but parsers are written separately.
 If they drift apart, tests pass but the app silently breaks.
 Mitigation: integration tests that run the full prompt → parse pipeline end to end.

+7. **Multi-model pipelines** — Image generation uses two sequential AI calls (Claude → DALL-E).
+Failures can occur at either step, and the failure mode differs.
+Mitigation: test each step in isolation with mocks; handle errors at each boundary independently.

+8. **Visual style consistency** — The `imageStyle.js` prompt constrains DALL-E output to the Valdris aesthetic, but model updates can shift behaviour.
+Mitigation: version-control the style prompt; treat it as a specification document.

 ---

-## World Context
+## ✦ World Context

 **Valdris** is a dark-fantasy world under permanent rain — seven years and counting. **Mirileth**, the last standing city, clings to the base of a cliff range no one has ever climbed.
 The protagonist, **Kennit** (31, ex-soldier, bad knees, worse memories), is halfway up those cliffs on orders from a king who won't say why.
 The tone draws from Joe Abercrombie's grit and Patrick Rothfuss's sensory density.

 ---

-## Roadmap
+## ✦ Roadmap

 - [x] Phase 1 — Story engine foundation (Vite + React, Claude API, lore system)
 - [x] Phase 2 — Narrative depth (conversation history, choices, story log)
 - [x] Phase 3 — QA infrastructure (Jest + Cypress + GitHub Actions)
 - [x] Phase 4 — Score Companion (mood/pacing analysis, classical music sidebar)
+- [x] Phase 6 — Image generation (DALL-E 3, visual lore prompt, per-scene history, serverless proxy)
-- [x] Phase 8 — Polish & portfolio prep (theme, README, coverage reporting, component tests)
+- [x] Phase 8 — Polish & portfolio prep (Valdris theme, README, coverage reporting, component tests)
+- [ ] Image generation tests (unit tests for imageGenerator.js and serverless handlers)
 - [ ] Phase 5 — Music layer depth (adaptive layering, transitions)
-- [ ] Phase 6 — Image generation (scene illustration per beat)

 ---

-## License
+## ✦ License

 MIT